Will there ever be an encoding queue?

 - implemented analysis of uploads before they enter the encoding queue, so we can launch additional machines ahead of time

-- brought down launch times to three minutes
+- brought down launch times to two minutes

 - raised our instance ceiling at Amazon, so we can have 1500 heavy machines online (raised over the years, as our requirements grew, from the default of 20).